Kashmiri cuisine: Vegetables

 Sun-dried vegetables, locally known as hokh syun, are consumed as fresh produce dwindles.
 During summer, vegetables are peeled, chopped, salted and sun-dried to preserve them for winter.
 The various varieties of hokh syun include dried tomatoes (ruwangun haech), dried fenugreek leaves (meeth), dried lotus stem (nadir haech), dried Iberian knapweed (kretch), dried shallot leaves (praan), dried mint (pudna), dried bottle gourd (al haech), dried turnip slices (gogji haech), dried quince (bamchount haech), dried collard greens (hoech haak) and dried spinach (hoech palak).
 In the Charar Sharief area of central Kashmir, dried pears, locally known as tang haech are considered a delicacy.

 Shallots, known as praan, stand out, lending its unique flavour to a multitude of Kashmiri dishes, from soups and stews, to curries and kebabs.
 Many of Mughal Emperor Akbar's feasts in the 16th century featured shallots.
 Buthoo village has earned renown for producing prized organic shallots.
 Snow Mountain garlic, also known as Kashmiri garlic, is a rare single-clove variety of Allium sativum.
 The clove beneath is bright white to creamy-white color and offers a strong, pungent garlic flavour without the acidity present in other varieties.

 Kashmir valley is the only place in India where asparagus grows.
 Until the 1960s, it was grown widely in Kashmir at Pulwama, Budgam, Rajbagh, Tangmarg and Gulmarg.
 As of now the area of asparagus cultivation is restricted to Tangmarg and Gulmarg.

 Sugar and sweeteners

 Sugarcane does not grow in Kashmir.
 Sugar was exclusively imported from erstwhile united Punjab up to 1947 but was among the costliest imports to Kashmir.
 The then Dogra government suggested cultivating sugar maple and beetroot sugar but it could not materialise.
 In the past, when sugar was not imported, people used honey.
-Delicate nectar of the acacia flowers makes for honey in Tral, Verinag and other locations.
 Sidr honey considered one of the most distinguished types of honey in the world, is obtained from Sidr (jujube) trees in the Kashmir Valley.